-Stakes high for NBC News ahead of 2-night Democratic debate
+High stakes for NBC News ahead of 2-night Democratic debate

 “Primary debates are a big prestige event for every network,” said Mark Lukasiewicz, dean of Hofstra University’s school of communication, who had Jones’ job four years ago.
 “It’s why every network tries to get one and tries to get as many as they can.
 It’s a branding opportunity.”

 NBC has been skittish about revealing too much in advance.
-The network won’t talk about topics on the agenda — that’s typical — but has also kept under wraps details like time limits for answers or whether candidates get opening or closing statements.
+The network won’t talk about topics on the agenda — that’s typical — and until Tuesday kept under wraps details about how it would run.
+With less than 48 hours’ notice, NBC announced the candidates would have 60 seconds to answer questions and 30 seconds for follow-ups.
+The candidates will be allowed closing statements but no openers.

-The goal is to focus attention where it should be, said Jones, NBC News’ senior vice president for specials.
+The goal was to focus attention where it should be, said Jones, NBC News’ senior vice president for specials.

 “The show is not about the moderators,” she said.
 “It’s not about NBC.
 We have the responsibility of being the conduit for the audience, but the focus is about the 10 people on the stage.”

 NBC’s decision to include five of its own people also crowds the stage.
-They won’t be on at the same time: the teams of Guthrie and Diaz-Balart, and Todd and Maddow, will have an hour each night, with Holt a constant presence.
+They won’t be on at the same time: The teams of Guthrie and Diaz-Balart, and Todd and Maddow, will moderate an hour each night, with Holt and Guthrie a constant presence.
 Some debate experts wonder if this will hurt the event’s flow and cost opportunities for conversational follow-ups.

 Jones said the personalities represent “our starting lineup” and have considerable experience on live television and in working together.